• About

 • Lay a sheet of aluminum foil loosely over the top halfway through baking.

-• Cool the pie completely before cutting into it - about 2 hours at room temperature.
+• Cool the pie completely before cutting into it - overnight is best.

 Nutrition Facts